gavinmcfarland/wisp/README.md

-# Wisp
+# wisp

 Wisp is a lightweight reactive templating language.
-It's like if EJS, Handlebars and Svelte had a baby.
+It's like if Handlebars, Svelte and EJS had a baby.

 > [!NOTE]
 > This is a work in progress and very experimental.